Allergies Autoimmunity - Factors & Differences

 A condition known as an autoimmune illness body’s immune system mistakenly targets the healthier body cells and tissues for attack.

-Environmental factors such as pollen, dust mites, and certain foods can provoke the allergies immune system, causing discomfort and health issues for sensitive individuals.
+Environmental factors such as pollen, dust mites, and certain foods can provoke the allergic immune system, causing discomfort and health issues for sensitive individuals.
 When the allergies immune system encounters an allergen, it triggers the release of histamines and other chemicals, resulting in symptoms like sneezing and itching

 The inner trigger to the body's own cells causes autoimmune diseases.